streetturtle/streetturtle.github.io/_posts/2015-02-19-enable-read-event-for-rm-audit.markdown

 date:   2015-02-19 16:23:45
 comments: true
 categories:
-description: I was quite surised when discovered that out-the-box alfresco RM doesn't audit document view action.
+description: I was quite surprised when discovered that out-the-box alfresco RM doesn't audit document view action.
 After suffering for a while I've finally managed to turn it on!
 tags:
 - alfresco
 - alfresco RM